Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 For my petite ladies, it’s even worse.

-If you are trying to dress well, you want to make choices strategically.
 Every piece of clothing you wear should either support, enhance or improve the overall outfit.

-Capris don’t do that.
+Capris don’t do any of that.

 We can do better.